 90% of the people who visit Yosemite National Park never get past the valley floor.
 And yet some of Yosemite's most beautiful places are its back country...only to be seen by those who backpack and hike the trails.

-Backpacking can be done year around here.
+Backpacking is done year around in Yosemite.
 But be prepared for deep snow if you decide to do winter backpacking.
-Arcteryx outerwear is a good option to protect you from the cold.

 I recommend that if you come in the winter, just strap on some snowshoes and enjoy the views in complete solitude.
 No matter what time of year you chose to come, you will have an unforgettable adventure on these trails.